browserengineering/book/book/animations.md

 - Animations come in DOM-based, input-driven and video-like varieties.

-- Animations can be *layout-inducing* or *visual effect only*, and the difference has important performance and animation quality implications.
+- DOM animations can be *layout-inducing* or *visual effect only*, and the difference has important performance and animation quality implications.

 - GPU acceleration is necessary for smooth animations.

-- Compositing is necessary for smooth visual effect animations, and generally not feasible (at least at present) for layout-inducing animations.
+- Compositing is necessary for smooth and threaded visual effect animations, and generally not feasible (at least at present) for layout-inducing animations.

 - Input-driven animations have tight performance constraints, and so must generally be composited to behave well.